 4. They adapted a story originally written for Part 3

-Friday the 13th: Part 3 was supposed to center around Part 2‘s survivor Ginny (Amy Steel), set at a mental institution to which she’d been committed due to emotional trauma.
+Friday the 13th: Part 3 was supposed to center around Part 2‘s survivor Ginny (Amy Steel), and be set at the mental institution to which she’d been committed due to emotional trauma.
 Steel declined to return, and the concept was shelved.
-However, Part 3‘s screenwriter Martin Kitrosser had fleshed out the ideas (Jason survivor as lead character, some setting where troubled teenagers might be) into a written story treatment, which was dusted off and used for New Beginning‘s basic story while Steinman and co-writer David Cohen penned the script.
+However, Part 3‘s screenwriter Martin Kitrosser had fleshed out the ideas (Jason survivor as lead character, some setting where troubled teenagers might be) into a written story treatment, and it’d be a shame to let all of that work go to waste.
+So, Kitrosser’s treatment was dusted off and used for New Beginning‘s basic story, with Steinman and co-writer David Cohen penning the script.

 5. The editor had previously worked on Indiana Jones and Star Wars